 - 3-4 uni shells or sleeveless shirts

-- 4 dickies or cut down any shirt (for hot days)
+- 5 dickies from Ali or from Amazon cut down any shirt (for hot days)

 THESE ARE SOME OF THE ONES THAT WE LOVE:

-- This basic knit sweater is a favorite.
+- This basic knit sweater is a good staple.
 Wash it inside out so it doesn’t pimple quickly.

 - This ribbed pullover is really one size fits all.